-In addition to Offsets for shorter football careers, Monetary Awards may be reduced significantly (by 75%) for Retired NFL Football Players who prior to receiving a Qualifying Diagnosis suffered a medically diagnosed stroke, which occurred prior to or after the time the Retired NFL Football Player played NFL Football, or a Traumatic Brain Injury unrelated to NFL Football play (such as in an automobile accident) that occurs during or after the time the Retired NFL Football Player played NFL Football, reflecting a presumptive attribution of the retired player's injury to non-NFL Football causes.
+In addition to Offsets for shorter football careers, Monetary Awards may be reduced significantly (by 75%) for Retired NFL Football Players who suffered a medically diagnosed stroke or Traumatic Brain Injury (such as in an automobile accident), after commencing NFL Football play and prior to receiving the Qualifying Diagnosis reflecting a presumptive attribution of the retired player's injury to non-NFL Football causes.
 Retired NFL Football Players subject to these Offsets will have the opportunity to present clear and convincing evidence to the Claims Administrator that the stroke or brain injury is not related to the Qualifying Diagnosis in order to avoid the Offset.

-In addition, as described above, a 10% reduction in Monetary Awards applies to those Qualifying Diagnoses obtained by Subclass 1 members outside the BAP (except for a diagnosis of ALS), unless the Retired NFL Football Player participates in the BAP or receives his e) Lien Resolution
+In addition, as described above, a 10% reduction in Monetary Awards applies to those Qualifying Diagnoses obtained by Subclass 1 members outside the BAP (except for diagnoses of e) Lien Resolution

-Qualifying Diagnosis prior to his deadline to receive a BAP baseline assessment examination.
+ALS), unless the Retired NFL Football Player participates in the BAP or receives his Qualifying Diagnosis prior to his deadline to receive a BAP baseline assessment examination.
 The purpose of this Offset is to encourage Retired NFL Football Players to make use of the BAP.

 Once the Monetary Awards are calculated by the Claims Administrator, the Lien Resolution Administrator will administer the process for the identification and settlement of all applicable and legally enforceable liens, which may include, among others, those related to state or federal governmental payors, Medicare Parts A and B (as contemplated by the Medicare Secondary Payer Act, 42 U.S.C. § 1395y(b)), Medicare Part C or Part D plans, Medicaid, and other state or federal governmental healthcare programs with statutory reimbursement or subrogation rights (such as TRICARE, the Department of Veterans Affairs, and Indian Health Services).
-The amount of any lien(s) shall be deducted from the Monetary Award or Derivative Claimant Award, along with the costs of the Lien Administrator, except for the Lien Administrator's costs related to lien verification, which costs shall be borne by the Monetary Award Fund (which is funded by the NFL Parties).